School will return after Summer holidays on Thursday 2nd September 2021

 Solent NHS Trust School Nurses Team Website

-A School Health Nurse will be visiting Meon Junior school approximately every 4 weeks, starting from each Autumn Term ( 20 min appointments between 9am until 11.00am) and see parents who are either referred to their service or who have health related concerns issues for their child.
+A School Health Nurse appointment can be arranged with parents who are either referred to their service or who have health related concerns issues for their child.
 A triage form will need to be completed in advance so that the nurse can assess and be able to advise.
 Forms can be requested from the school office.